 The 600GW of electricity ordered will be sufficient to power approximately 300,000 homes in Chile or the energy content of 354,000 barrels of oil.
 Further, it will offset 576,600mt of carbon dioxide emissions a year from coal-fired power stations.

 El Romero solar PV plant location and make-up

-The El Romero solar power plant is being developed on a 280ha site in Atacama Desert, which is one of the world's driest and the hottest places.
-The location witnesses high level of solar radiation and clean air enabling optimal capture of the sun's energy.
+The El Romero solar power plant is being developed on a 280ha site in the Atacama Desert, which is one of the world’s driest and hottest places.
+The location witnesses a high level of solar radiation and clean air, enabling optimal capture of the sun’s energy.

-The plant will be installed with 776,000 polycrystalline silicon photovoltaic modules, which when lined up create a total solar capture surface of more than 1.5 million m² that is equivalent to 211 soccer fields.
+The plant will be installed with 776,000 polycrystalline silicon photovoltaic modules, which when lined up create a total solar capture surface of more than 1.5 million m², equivalent to 211 soccer fields.
 The modules will be installed on static metal structures stretching up to 196km when lined up.

 Transmission and power supply agreements

 Power transmission facilities at the El Romero project include a new 33/220kV substation and 1.089MW DC/AC converters.
-The new substation will be connected with the Maitencillo - Sugar loaf line of the SIC grid.
+The new substation will be connected with the Maitencillo to Sugarloaf line of the SIC grid.

 Acciona signed a power supply agreement with Google in December 2015 to supply the latter’s data centre in Chile with 80MW of renewable energy produced by the El Romero plant.